Pioneer-Valley-Housing-Coop/docs/one-pager.md

 # Pioneer Valley Housing Co-op Seeks Property

 Are you interested in housing that fosters community, equity, sustainability, and stewardship for generations to come?
 What about a local alternative to renting and traditional homeownership?
 We are forming a group equity housing co-op to collectively invest in ourselves, our community, and the environment.

-We believe housing should support wellbeing of residents, community, and broader local network.
-We believe housing should be decommodified to be affordable and democratically governed.
-We believe land should be stewarded for the community, not speculative profits.We wish to support closed-loop, regenerative systems to support abundance and resilience as part of a [just transition away](https://movementgeneration.org/wp-content/uploads/2016/11/JT_booklet_English_SPREADs_web.pdf) from an extractive economy.

-Stability of homeownership with the flexible commitment of renting. why not cohousing or ecovillage other intentional community?

-(Optional) Community
+We aim to create:
 * Multiple homes clustered around common spaces and shared resources
 * Room for creative projects and enterprises
 * Engagement with local community through public access spaces and events

+We seek an alterntive that provides:
+* Flexible commitment of renting without losing money to landlord
+* Stability and control of traditional homeownership without isolation
+* Community of cohousing or ecovillage without financial inaccessibility or cultural conformity/ too intentional?

+We believe:
+* Housing should support wellbeing of residents, community, and broader local network.
+* Housing and land should be decommodified, to be stewarded by and for the community, not speculative profits.
+* Closed-loop, regenerative systems to support abundance and resilience as part of a [just transition away](https://movementgeneration.org/wp-content/uploads/2016/11/JT_booklet_English_SPREADs_web.pdf) from an extractive economy.

 **Democratic**
 * Housing co-op will own assets as a group, with residents as equal voting members